 The larger these cuts become due to bad design rather than efficient function like sharpening tip edges.

-Lastly Not Really: Fixed Blades Broadheads are better than Mechanical Broadheads:
+Are Fixed Blades Broadheads better than Mechanical Broadheads?

 Fixed blade broadheads are more reliable than their counterparts.
 As a result, they’ll deliver excellent performance and penetration, but they’re not as fast or accurate for aiming purposes which may be an issue in some hunting situations.